St Felix School, Southwold

 The Southwold Summer Antiques fair also at St Felix is held over the August bank holiday and is now in it’s 12th year.
 Both the Southwold fairs attract a wide variety of visitors, many from surrounding towns and villages, but also a large number of Londoners many of whom are either second home owners in the area or are staying at the popular holiday cottages along the Suffolk coast.
 Access to the fair could not be easier with everythng on ground level with free parking for up to 1000 cars right outside the door.

-We are delighted to announce that Lomax fairs will again be hosting the Holkham Hall Antiques Fair 20th to 22nd October.
+We are delighted to announce that Lomax fairs will again be hosting the Holkham Hall Antiques Fair 18th to 20th October.
 The fair will be staged in the magnificent Lady Elizabeth Wing which is the new “state of the art” event facility in the heart of the Holkham Hall estate.
 Approximately 30 of the U.K.’s top dealers will be showcasing a wide variety of the finest antiques found anywhere in the country.
 There will be antique furniture, silver, jewellery, ceramics, clocks, paintings and so much more.

 The Holkham Hall Antiques Fair is a great opprtunity for residents and visitors to this beautiful area of North Norfolk to meet some of the U.K.’s most prominent dealers and hopefully find something special amongst the antiques on offer.
 The Courtyard Cafe adjacent to the fair is a perfect place to relax and chat.

-Half price tickets to the fair are available to download on this site, please note these do not cover the small parking charge (£3/car) which gives the whole family access to the grounds of this wonderful stately home which covers over 3000 acres of deer park, lake, forest and conservation area.
+Free tickets to the fair are available to download on this site, please note these do not cover the small parking charge (£3/car) which gives the whole family access to the grounds of this wonderful stately home which covers over 3000 acres of deer park, lake, forest and conservation area.

 Hinchingbrooke House in Huntingdon is an historic Tudor country House which in 1538 was gifted by Henry VIII to Richard Cromwell.
 The fair is held on the ground floor of this imposing manor and consists of a number of large interlinked rooms, the Entrance Hall, the Inner Hall, the Dining Room, the Chapter House, the pedigree room, the Asssembly Room and the Library.
 The house is just a mile from the junction of the A1 and the A14 (J22) ideally situated for travel from Cambridge (1/2h), London,(M25 1h) the Midlands (Birmingham 1.1/2 h) and East Anglia (Ipswich 1.1/2h). for more information just Google “Hinchingbrooke House”